gitee2github/docs/docs/en/docs/Virtualization/vm-configuration.md

 The VM XML configuration file uses domain as the root element, which contains multiple other elements.
 Some elements in the XML configuration file can contain corresponding attributes and attribute values to describe VM information in detail.
 Different attributes of the same element are separated by spaces.

 The basic format of the XML configuration file is as follows.
 In the format,  **label**  indicates the label name,  **attribute**  indicates the attribute, and  **value**  indicates the attribute value.
-Change them as required.
+Change them based on the site requirements.

 ```
 <domain type='kvm'>